akka/akka/akka-docs/scala/actors.rst

 Stopping actors
 ===============

 Actors are stopped by invoking the ``stop`` method of the ``ActorRef``.
+The actual termination of the actor is performed asynchronously, i.e.
+``stop`` may return before the actor is stopped.

 .. code-block:: scala

   actor.stop()

-Processing of current message, if any, will continue before the actor is stopped, but additional messages in the mailbox will not be processed.
+Processing of the current message, if any, will continue before the actor is stopped, but additional messages in the mailbox will not be processed.
+By default these messages are sent to the :obj:`deadLetters` of the :obj:`ActorSystem`, but that depends on the mailbox implementation.

 When stop is called then a call to the ``def postStop`` callback method will take place.
 The ``Actor`` can use this callback to implement shutdown behavior.